PlanktoScope/PlanktoScope/documentation/docs/reference/software/product-specs.md

 Specs for v2024.0.0 are the same as in v2023.9.0, except for the following sections:

 - Base operating system: the binary target architecture has changed from 32-bit to 64-bit.
+- Supported optional addons: support for up to one USB-to-Ethernet adapter as an optional addon.
 - System performance: on-board image processing speeds have improved (processing speeds have nearly doubled).

 ### Functionalities